Guards (band): 2010: Formation

 Guards formed in New York City when Follin finished a European tour and went to a recording studio.
 He began writing and recording with his sister's band, Cults, and he ended up singing the songs.
 They put the songs on the internet and began to get show offers, so he formed Guards consisting of himself, Loren Humphrey and Kaylie Church.
 Follin and Humphrey were originally of the band The Willowz.
 The trio caught the attention of 3 Syllables Records and they released their eponymous debut EP on the label in 2010.
 They released their first single, "Resolution of One", on Small Plates Records in December 2010.
-The single was re-released in May 2011, on Kitsuné Music, with B-sides "Hear You Call" and "Swimming After Dark".
+The single was re-released in May 2011, on Kitsuné Musique, with B-sides "Hear You Call" and "Swimming After Dark".

 NPR stated the band has "a sound deconstructed through the minds of musicians who look more to memories than they do to the future, and in the process find something that sounds like a new discovery".
 Dazed and Confused stated that "the songs are uncompromisingly raw harnessing pessimistic heartache to craft tracks about birth, death and any emotional malaise you might experience in between”.
 The Guardian simply stated, "It's pretty fucking impressive”.